 - Put it in writing: It’s critical that you document the entire meeting.
 This will give you a paper trail should you decide to terminate the employee in the future.

-- Follow through: Don’t threaten a punishment that you aren’t prepared to carry out.
+- Follow-through: Don’t threaten a punishment that you aren’t prepared to carry out.
 This will only embolden your problem employee and make you look weak to the rest of the staff.

 Setting an Example for Other Employees

 Whenever you are dealing with an issue with a single employee, it is critical to remember that the way in which you are handling that issue is serving as an example to all of your other employees.
 Even in situations where you believe you are addressing something in confidence, outside of the spotlight, other employees on your staff are likely to find out about the results, even if only partially (and perhaps incorrectly) “through the grapevine” that exists at any company.
 That is why it is so important to tackle the issue of an otherwise good employee’s bad attitude in the appropriate way.
-When dealing with that employee you are also sending a message to all employees about fairness and standards that applies to everyone at the company, regardless of their status or expertise.
+When dealing with that employee you are also sending a message to all employees about fairness and standards that apply to everyone at the company, regardless of their status or expertise.

 In the long run how you handle this issue regarding one employee will help to set the tone for everyone’s expected behavior and attitude, moving forward.
 And, this organization-wide impact is likely to be greater than the immediate impact of how you specifically choose to address a single employee’s problematic attitude.
 Setting a tone of consistency and fairness across the board will ultimately yield the best results in terms of productivity and morale for your entire workforce.